Easy Queso Dip

 This post may contain affiliate links.
 Read our disclosure policy.

-• CANNED DICED GREEN CHILES
+- CANNED DICED GREEN CHILES

-• SMOKED PAPRIKA, OPTIONAL FOR SERVING
+- SMOKED PAPRIKA, OPTIONAL FOR SERVING

-To make this queso couldn’t be easier.
+Making this queso couldn’t be easier.
 Just add the cheese and milk to a saucepan.
 Heat over medium-low heat on the stove top until the cheese melts and combines.
 Once it’s ready, remove it from the heat and mix in the green chilies and taco seasoning.
 That’s it; it’s ready to enjoy.
 This is where you can sprinkle a little paprika on top if you want for serving, but it isn’t necessary.

 If you want a spicier taste to the queso, just use canned jalapeños in place of the green chilies.
 My family isn’t big on spice, so the green chilies are perfectly mild for us.

 My daughter likes drizzling the sauce over tortilla chips and sprinkling some pico de gallo.
 I like to make my food processor pico de gallo if I’m in a hurry.
-Or if I have the time, I’ll make my homemade pic de gallo.
+Or if I have the time, I’ll make my homemade pico de gallo.
 Sometimes I’ll mix some of the pico de gallo right into the queso.

 Can I use real cheese instead of Velveeta?